 - unnatural positioning of the hind legs

-If the cystitis is already very advanced, it can also happen that your velvet paw no urine at all In this case, particularly quick action is required: Find immediately a veterinarian to prevent anything worse from happening and to quickly relieve the cat of its suffering.
+If the cystitis is already very advanced, it can also happen that your cat no urine at all In this case, particularly quick action is required: Find immediately a veterinarian to prevent anything worse from happening and to quickly relieve the cat of its suffering.

 Potential causes of cystitis